CoborgCMU/Coborg-Platform/catkin_ws/README.md

 The integrated, voice activated mode of the actuated manipulation system incorporates the other subsystems of this product: voice, vision, and main state machine nodes.
 This mode was run in the SVD encore event to showcase the synergy between the different subsystems and to showcase the use case flow of using the robot arm.
 To run this mode, the user must run the other subsystem nodes.
 From a high level, the order of launching subsystems is shown below:

 1. RealSense D435i and T265 -> depth camera node
-3. Darknet ros 3D model -> vision node
+2. Darknet ros 3D model -> vision node
+3. Goal post-processing -> goal_getter node
-2. Robot model and URDF -> robot model node
+4. Robot model and URDF -> robot model node
 5. Voice recognition node -> voice node
 6. Main state machine node -> main state machine node
 7. MoveIt model interface node -> path planning node